 I promised that this blog would feature a recipe using the red curry paste we made the last time we cooked together.
 Don’t forget to consider adding any uneaten (a more appealing word than leftover) cooked vegetables from your refrigerator to this dish.
 Use whatever you have that’ll help you extend meals to avoid food waste and unnecessary shopping excursions.

 This recipe is loosely based on another recipe that was part of Fine Cooking Magazine’s curry paste feature.
-By the way, Fine Cooking is currently offering free access to its website, so be sure to check out what’s normally behind a paywall.

 Red Curry with Shrimp and Vegetables